Teaching English in Spain: Living in Spain

 - Follow the other person's lead to determine what kind of greeting to extend.

-- Kissing on the cheek is not an uncommon greeting for women in Spain.
+- Kissing on the cheek is a common greeting for women in Spain.
 Remember to always kiss the right cheek first.

-- It is normal for people to greet those around them and strike up conversations with strangers.
-So don't be surprised to hear a lot of people saying 'Hola' or 'Buenos días'.
+- It is normal for people to greet those around them and strike up conversations with strangers in Spain.
+So don't be surprised to hear a lot of people saying 'Hola' or 'Buenos días.'
 Not replying is considered to be very rude.

 - There are not many public restrooms in Spain.
 It is considered rude to simply use a business's washroom without purchasing anything.